Gregwar/fatcat/docs/orphan.md

 We can also call it "lost files" or "lost directories", because they are still there, but not reachable.

-However, in FAT32 filesystems, the allocation table is stored in another place and could remain intact.
+However, in FAT filesystems, the allocation table is stored in another place and could remain intact.
 This mean that orphan files are perfectly readable, even more than [deleted ones](undelete.md), because the cluster chains is still there.